Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Functions.md

         This formula will calculate the average performance rating of IT employees.

 ### Using Multiple Criteria with AVERAGEIFS
 If you need to calculate averages based on multiple criteria, you can use the AVERAGEIFS function.
+For detailed explanation on the parameters used in AVERAGEIFS, visit [Google Sheets Help Center - AVERAGEIFS](https://support.google.com/docs/answer/3256534?hl=en#).

  > Scenario: You need to find the average salary of Marketing employees with a performance rating of 4.0 or higher.